Welcome!

 Spirit Gate (Heart 7)

-Location: This body pressure point is found in the crease of the wrist.
-In line with the space between the pinkie and the ring finger.
+On the crease of the wrist, in line with the space between the ring finger and pinkie.

 One Hundred Meetings (Bai Hui)